Q: What is WriteLab?

 A: You can view all the Drafts that a student has chosen to share with you.

 Q: Can I see all the Drafts that a student has written?

 A: WriteLab's three style modules (Clarity, Concision, and Logic) help students develop fluency beyond grammar, while WriteLab's Grammar Module helps them avoid the common grammatical pitfalls of English.

 A: WriteLab can easily be integrated into online courses.
-Once you set up a Course on WriteLab, students can share their Drafts with instructors and peers, and communicate with you through WriteLab's Notes feature.
+Once you set up a Course on WriteLab, students can share their Drafts with teachers and peers, and communicate with you through WriteLab's Notes feature.
 Want to use WriteLab with a Learning Management System?
 Let us know and we'll get everything set up for you.

 A: WriteLab doesn't score, so when students write with WriteLab, they aren't writing to satisfy arbitrary requirements.
-Instead, they improve their writing iteratively, revising and reworking over multiple drafts until their prose is ready to be read by an instructor or workshopped with a peer.
+Instead, they improve their writing iteratively, revising and reworking over multiple drafts until their prose is ready to be read by an teacher or workshopped with a peer.
 By focusing on the process rather than the product, WriteLab encourages students to take ownership of their prose as they write and revise.
 With an emphasis on revision though multiple Drafts, WriteLab makes plagiarism not just risk, but risk plus work.

 A: View graphs showing students' habits as they write and revise, their strengths and weaknesses, and their progress across multiple Drafts and Documents (essays).
 Learn more here.